The 56th Graduate Study Programme

 Students interested in the 2018 Graduate Study Programme must submit their application ONLINE until 2 March 2018.

 No applications will be accepted after this date.

 The application form

-is to be filled in on our website, accompanied by a letter of recommendation (in English or French only) from a university or governmental authority, proof of enrolment in a Masters degree programme (or equivalent) and university diplomas obtained.
+is to be filled in on our website, accompanied by a copy of the applicant’s passport, a letter of recommendation (in English or French only) from a university or governmental authority, proof of current enrolment (at the time of application) in a Master’s degree programme or a postgraduate degree programme (or equivalent) and university diplomas obtained.

 Please note that incomplete applications will not be taken into consideration.

-Successful candidates will be asked to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland
+Once selected, successful candidates will be asked ahead of time to provide a medical certificate attesting good health and proof of medical insurance coverage in Switzerland

 Information on the selection process